ShaikhRabia/process-automation-learning-lab/learning/uipath/automation-business-analyst-associate/journal/session-001-2026-08-12-introduction-to-automation.md

 ## What I accomplished

-- Recompleted the **Introduction to Automation** course as part of my Automation Business Analyst Associate learning path.
+- Refreshed the **Introduction to Automation** course as part of my Automation Business Analyst Associate learning path.
+I had originally completed this on March 7, 2026
 - Scored **100%** on the **Check Your Knowledge** quiz.
 - Reviewed the foundational purpose of automation and how it can improve repetitive, rules-based business processes.